ahmedsivac911/HumanResources/README.md

 Important models (classes):

   DBUtil:
-    - Uses Properties object to load connection information and then creates pooling connection
+    - Uses Properties object to load connection information from XML file and then creates pooling connections.

   Employees:
     - This class serves as a communicator to EMPLOYEES table in HR database.
 It can accept objects of type Employee and store them,